8 Hidden Sources of Caffeine

 Now, let’s take a look at eight hidden sources of caffeine to help you keep track of your caffeine intake per day.

 This seems like a strange food to contain caffeine, right?
 Not necessarily, especially if a bar is coffee flavored—such as the PROBAR Coffee Crunch Protein bar, which contains 55 milligrams of caffeine.
 This caffeine comes from a mixture of coffee, cocoa, and yerba mate extract and is about the amount of caffeine that’s in a shot of espresso.
 Other caffeinated protein bars may contain less caffeine, such as the Garden of Life Organic Fit Protein Bar.
 The bar isn’t coffee-flavored, but is likely meant to provide energy via the green coffee bean extract it contains.
 This ingredient lands the bar at 4 milligrams caffeine, according to iHerb.com.
 While this isn’t a lot, it’s best to avoid eating the bar at bedtime, notes Heidi Deboo Moretti, RDN, a registered dietitian nutritionist at Thyroid Nutrition Educators.
-Take a look at these 12 facts about caffeine.
+Here are 7 recipes for making your own protein bars, sans caffeine.

 Yup, chocolate contains caffeine.
 “Caffeine is found naturally in cocoa beans,” says Rubin.
 “When cocoa beans are liquefied to make chocolate, that liquid contains cocoa butter and cocoa solids.”
 Lindt notes that a 1-ounce serving of its dark chocolate typically provides about 20 milligrams of caffeine.
 Although dark chocolate boasts more health benefits than other varieties, you may want to reach for milk chocolate (6 milligrams per ounce) or white chocolate (less than 2 milligrams per ounce) if you’re trying to cap your daily caffeine intake.
 “Caffeine is only found in cocoa solids, not in cocoa butter,” explains Rubin.
 White chocolate is made with cocoa butter.